Phoenix, Arizona: Employment

-Phoenix is also home to several Fortune 500 companies, including: electronics corporation Avnet, mining company Freeport-McMoRan, retailer PetSmart, and waste hauler Republic Services.
+Phoenix is home to several Fortune 500 companies, including electronics corporation Avnet, mining company Freeport-McMoRan, retailer PetSmart, and waste hauler Republic Services.
 Honeywell's Aerospace division is headquartered in Phoenix, and the valley hosts many of their avionics and mechanical facilities.
 Intel has one of their largest sites in the area, employing about 12,000 employees, the second largest Intel location in the country.
 The city is also home to the headquarters of U-HAUL International, Best Western, and Apollo Group, parent of the University of Phoenix.
 Southwest is the largest carrier at Phoenix's Sky Harbor International Airport.
 Mesa Air Group, a regional airline group, is headquartered in Phoenix.